CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 !!! note
     If you are a new CSC user, please check these instructions on CSC [accounts](https://docs.csc.fi/accounts/).
 Check also the [SD Desktop user guide](https://docs.csc.fi/data/sensitive-data/sd_desktop/) and [CSC Sensitive Data Services for Research webpage](https://research.csc.fi/sensitive-data-services-for-research) for more information.

-### Step 6: Access the data using Data Gateway
+### Step 6: Access the data

-Once you sign in to your virtual Desktop, you can access the data by following these steps:
+Once you sign in to your virtual Desktop, you can access the data using Data Gateway application.
+Follow these steps:

 1. Open Data Gateway.
 You can find the application on your Desktop.